 Eynsham foodie Helen Peacocke says we are spoilt for choice (below).
 Check out her Seasonal Recipes - now easier than ever to search.

 Few living out their childhood in Eynsham directly after the war, when sweets and meat were rationed, will forget the joy of collecting a loaf from Biggers the bakers, in the very centre of the village.Those warm crusty loaves were unforgettable and seldom arrived home without at least one crust missing.
 Sometimes two.
 The longer the journey, the smaller the loaf that reached the kitchen table.

-Sadly Biggers closed down some years ago.
+Sadly Biggers closed down some years ago - and the bakery at corner of Mill Street in late 2017.
 That aroma of freshly baked bread no longer permeates the streets that lead to the village square.
-But current offerings from Cornucopia Cooks and Natural Bread are in a class apart.

 Then there was the small general grocer's shop next to the Chemist, and later in Old Witney Road, run by David and Peggy Knight who would go out of their way to stock all we needed.
 In their crowded little shop the potatoes were weighed on a pair of red scales with brass weights.
 That comforting thud of potatoes being tipped from the brass bowl into the shopping basket still lingers in the memory.

 But times change.
 Most of us buy our potatoes in plastic bags now, from the Spar or the Co-op, though The Market Garden also offers more exotic produce - and locally grown at that.
 And current offerings from Cornucopia Cooks are in a class apart.